-Please keep in mind that this is a short, one-week program designed to give you a comprehensive and efficient introduction to the key tools and technologies used in modern web development.
+Please keep in mind that this is designed to give you a comprehensive and efficient introduction to the key tools and technologies used in modern web development.
 In order to become truly proficient and build your skill level we encourage students to apply what they've learned after the program and build websites!
-If you're looking for something longer, BDA's sister organization CodeCraft School offers a variety of full stack web development bootcamps that are specifically designed to prepare you for a new career in web development.

-You should have a basic understanding of the web and, ideally have some experience using Adobe Photoshop (see BDA classes on Photoshop).
-You should also be ready to learn a reasonably technical skill set.
+You should have a basic understanding of using the internet and the web and be ready to learn a reasonably technical skill set.
 This class will focus on professional web development methodologies and tools rather than relying on visual or WYSIWYG editors, a standard text editor like Notepad++ or Sublime will be used for the HTML and CSS coding.
-We recommend taking Web Development Fundamentals and/or Getting Started with Adobe Photoshop if you need more of the basics first.
+It's helpful to have some experience with Adobe Photoshop but this is not required.
+BDA offers a variety of Photoshop classes.
 There will be ample practice time to begin designing and developing your own website if so desired.
 Come prepared with a concept and any graphic and content material to best make use of your time.

 This class requires you to bring your own computer that meets the following requirements.
-If you don't have a computer, we have Apple iMac computers that we can rent you starting at $50 per day or $200 for a week.
+If you don't have a computer, we have Apple iMac computers that we can rent (see below).
 BDA staff will follow up with you after your register to reserve a computer for you if you need one.
 Please note that if the computer requirement is a hardship for you, please let us know as we have a number of scholarships available for computer rentals.